 Ensuring that human rights are upheld and protected is a key consideration embedded throughout the Water Stewardship Progression.
 You do this primarily by actively respecting human rights, according to the UN Guiding Principles.
 First, you meet basic responsibilities of providing WASH services in their workplaces and ensuring their activities do not infringe on communities’ rights by identifying and responding to identified impacts.
-You can then move on to support initiatives that actively fulfill human rights.
+You can then move on to support initiatives that actively fulfill human rights, contributing to the realization of the Sustainable Development Goals.

-Water is also a critical component of the anticipated Post-2015 Sustainable Development Goals.
-In fact, water and sanitation are expected to form a dedicated goal in the upcoming SDGs because of their great importance and the degree to which they inform and support the realization of many other critical development goals.
+Water and sanitation have formed a dedicated goal in the SDGs because of their great importance and the degree to which they inform and support the realization of many other critical development goals.
 Your company can actively support these efforts through water stewardship.

 Watch the clip: Clean Water It’s A Human Right.
 The video was produced by Blue Chalk Media for the Pepsico Foundation in 2015 and showcases the story of a project funded by the Pepsico Foundation in Colombia.